poinck/ocelot/README.md

 - disk- and swap-usage (ram, swap, `/` and `/home` as graphs; additional status(?) as box; below cpu-temperature-graph), see [#12](https://github.com/poinck/ocelot/issues/12)
 - support more than just "BAT0" from `/proc/sys`, see [#14](https://github.com/poinck/ocelot/issues/14)
 - `thunderbird` notifications for new mail
-- update-indication for `yum` if you are a CentOS-user
+- update-indication for `yum` if you are a CentOS-user, partly done
-- Xinerama-support

 ### Start ocelot
-Currently I can only describe the option to use `startx`.
+The preferred method to start ocelot is to use "~/.xinitrc".

 **`~/.xinitrc`, start with `startx`:**
 ```.sh